 Our short-term financing is generally obtained through short-term bank line financing on an uncommitted, secured basis, securities lending arrangements, repurchase agreements, and committed bank line financing on an unsecured basis.
 We borrow from various banks on a demand basis with company-owned and, to a lesser extent, customer securities pledged as collateral.
 The value of customer-owned securities used as collateral is not reflected in the consolidated statement of financial condition.
+We also have an unsecured, committed bank line available.

-Our uncommitted secured lines of credit at June 30, 2020, totaled \$835.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
+Our uncommitted secured lines of credit at June 30, 2021, totaled \$880.0 million with four unaffiliated banks and are dependent on having appropriate collateral, as determined by the bank agreements, to secure an advance under the line.
 The availability of our uncommitted lines is subject to approval by the individual banks each time an advance is requested and may be denied.
-Our peak daily borrowing on our uncommitted secured lines was \$490.0 million during the six months ended June 30, 2020.
+Our peak daily borrowing on our uncommitted secured lines was \$50.0 million during the six months ended June 30, 2021.
 There are no compensating balance requirements under these arrangements.
 Any borrowings on secured lines of credit are generally utilized to finance certain fixed income securities.
-At June 30, 2020, we had no outstanding balances on our uncommitted secured lines of credit.
+At June 30, 2021, we had no outstanding balances on our uncommitted secured lines of credit.

 We have a committed, secured Credit Agreement, as amended, (the "Agreement") with Stifel Bank and Trust ("SB&T"), a wholly-owned subsidiary of the Parent.
-Under the terms of the Agreement, SB&T is providing our company with a \$130.0 million revolving credit facility.
+Under the terms of the Agreement, SB&T provides our company with a \$130.0 million revolving credit facility, which is supported by two letters of credit.
 The credit facility expires in July 2021.
 The borrowings are collateralized by company-owned securities and receivables.
 The applicable interest rate under the revolving credit facility is calculated as a per annum rate equal to the Eurocurrency Rate plus 1.50%.
 See Note 14 for further discussion of our related party transactions.
-At June 30, 2020, we had \$1.5 million outstanding on the letters of credit with no other advances on our revolving credit facility and were in compliance with all covenants.
+At June 30, 2021, we had \$1.5 million outstanding on the letters of credit with no other advances on our revolving credit facility and were in compliance with all covenants.